 Larger seeds can be pushed into the compost, so that the awn ( long tail attached to seed head) can be seen.

 Leave in a place which is frost free and water only when the soil becomes dry.

-The two thicker rounded seed leaves develop first and then they spread to normal foliage.
+The two thicker rounded seed leaves develop first and then its normal foliage starts to immerge.

 After the first few larger leaves have opened, the seedling can now be potted into a well aerated compost.

 It is best to hold the young plant carefully by the leaves, which will prevent any damage to the stem.

 Seedlings should then be placed in an area without direct sunlight and to keep it well ventilated for a couple of days.

 Copyright © All rights reserved.
 Made with Serif.